classicwuhao/CycloneVSCodePlugin/README.md

 # Cyclone VS Code Extension

 This VS code extension adds support for the Cyclone specification language.
 Cyclone is a new specification language for verifying/testing graph-based structures.
 Unlike other formal methods tools, Cyclone uses simple notations and allows users to construct verification tasks by building graphs.
-Cyclone promotes the idea of think in graph, and makes verification tasks easy to be understood/visualised and learn for those who do not have verification background.
-Click here to learn more about cyclone.
+Cyclone promotes the idea of think in graph, and makes verification tasks easy to be understood or visualised for those who do not have verification background.
+Click here to learn more about Cyclone.

 ## Features
 - Support Cyclone syntax and semantics
 - Highlight syntax errors.
 - Running Cyclone verification tasks within VS code editor.